What is this surcharge?

-You do not need to attest if you are not one of these subscribers, or if you are not enrolling your spouse or registered domestic partner on your PEBB medical coverage.
+You do not need to attest if you are not one of the subscribers listed above, or if you are not enrolling your spouse or registered domestic partner on your PEBB medical coverage.
 The surcharge will not apply to your account.

-Complete and submit the appropriate 2015 enrollment form as directed on the form if you are a subscriber enrolling a spouse or registered domestic partner in PEBB medical coverage.
-Use the 2015 Premium Surcharge Help Sheet to fill out the premium surcharge sections of the form.
+Complete and submit the appropriate enrollment form as directed on the form.
+Use the Premium Surcharge Help Sheet to fill out the premium surcharge sections of the form.

 Use one of the following options to report a change to your previous attestation: